Thor-Rafi/foundry-fund-me-project/README.md

 # Thank you!

-If you appreciated this, feel free to follow me or donate!
+If you appreciated this, feel free to give me a star!

-ETH/Arbitrum/Optimism/Polygon/etc Address: 0x9680201d9c93d65a3603d2088d125e955c73BD65

 [![Twitter] https://x.com/Rafi_Ackermann?s=09